End Game: Syrian War Final Phase: Coup

 Ominous Warning: Russian Air Power in Ukraine

-This post has been moved front and center.
 As of March 2024, this warning from the Royal United Services Institute (RUSI) for Defense and Security Studies - has indeed materialized.

 Russian Air Force attack aviation has been pounding Ukrainian defenders with a myriad of new heavy high-yield precision glide munitions with devastating effect - that simply obliterate Ukrainian defensive elements.
 The result of this - is all too predictable.
 Russian ground forces have now been advancing on nearly all fronts since mid-February 2024.